Frequently asked questions

 3. What do you feed your hens?
 Do they just live on what they can find?

-We feed our hens a Performance Layer Pellet, to ensure they receive the nutrients, vitamins and minerals they need to be healthy hens.
-Laying eggs requires a lot of resources from a hen; we give them unrestricted access to pellets during daylight hours so they can get what they need.
+We feed our hens a Layer Mash, made locally in Tasmania, to ensure they receive the nutrients, vitamins and minerals they need to be healthy hens.
+Laying eggs requires a lot of resources from a hen; we give them unrestricted access to their feed during daylight hours so they can get what they need.

 We also give our girls occasional treats such as cracked corn and sprouted barley to ensure they stay healthy and happy.